 Men can develop breast cancer, but it is about 100 times more common among women.
 Women are at higher risk because their breast cells are constantly exposed to female hormones, which promote cell growth.

 Your risk of developing breast cancer increases as you get older.
-About 1 out of 8 invasive breast cancers are found in women younger than 45, while about 2 out of 3 invasive breast cancers are found in women age 55 or older.
+About one out of eight invasive breast cancers are found in women younger than 45, while about two out of three invasive breast cancers are found in women age 55 or older.

-It is believed that about 5% to 10% of breast cancer cases are the result of gene defects inherited from a parent.
+It is believed that about 5 to 10 percent of breast cancer cases are the result of gene defects inherited from a parent.
 The most common cause of hereditary breast cancer is an inherited mutation in the BRCA1 and BRCA2 genes.
 Other gene mutations can also increase your risk of breast cancer, but they are much rarer and don't increase the risk as much as BRCA.

 Your family history

 Breast cancer risk is higher among women whose close blood relatives have breast cancer.
-Remember that more than 70% of women who get breast cancer do not have a family history of the disease.
+Remember that more than 70 percent of women who get breast cancer do not have a family history of the disease.